hammerheim-game/hammerheim-rules/8-scenarios.md

 warriors to be attacked.

-Note it is always the player whose turn it is that is attacked by spirits, the only difference is whether or not he or his opponent chooses the affected model.
+Note it is always the player whose turn it is that is attacked by spirits; the only difference is whether or not he or his opponent chooses the affected model.